 The Gazette publishes a circular, addressed by the Minister of the Interior to the provincial governors, in which he gives them instructions relative to the reorganization of the suppressed municipalities and provincial deputations.
-He says : --- " The Government learnt with much displeasure that the provisions of the Royal circular of the 26th of July last, respecting the dissolution and reorganization of the municipalities and provincial deputations, had not been understood nor faithfully interpreted, and that measures were adopted in certain provinces contrary to the spirit of conciliation and toleration recommended in that document.
+He says: --- "The Government learnt with much displeasure that the provisions of the Royal circular of the 26th of July last, respecting the dissolution and reorganization of the municipalities and provincial deputations, had not been understood nor faithfully in terpreted, and that measures were adopted in certain provinces contrary to the spirit of conciliation and toleration recommended in that document.
 In some localities, the popular corporations which had ceased to exist after the events of July, 1854, have been re-established, as if the Government intended to continue the policy of that period, and the recollection of certain dates and deplorable occurrences of which they are the symbol were not in flagrant contradiction with the object it is anxious to realize.
 In other places the alcaldes alone have been dismissed, thus imparting a restricted and even odious character of personality to a measure which, in the opinion of the Government, should only have been inspired by impartial considerations of public order.
 Finally, there are towns where, in open violation of the letter and spirit of the circular, men professing certain political opinions were chosen in preference to replace the dissolved corporation.
-Considering these facts, and in order to correct the errors that may have been committed, the Queen has directed, and the Government lities and provincial deputations dissolved after the events of July, 1854, is and remains null and void, wherever it has taken place.
-The civil and military authorities shall, without delay, concert measures to appoint in their place persons mentioned in the 3rd paragraph of the Royal circular of the 26th July last.
+Considering these facts, and in order to correct the errors that may have been committed, the Queen has directed, and the Government recommends you faithfully to execute, the following measures :--- "1.
+The re-establishment of the municipalities and provincial deputations dissolved after the events of July, 1854, is and remains null and void, wherever it has taken place.
+The civil and military authorities shall, without delay, concert measures to ap point in their place persons mentioned in the 3rd paragraph of the Royal circular of the 26th July last.
 2. The municipalities of which the alcalde alone has been dismissed, the said alcalde shall immediately resume the exercise of his functions, without prejudice to the powers vested in the civil and military authorities by the 1st and 2nd clauses of the Royal circular.
-3. The provincial governor and the military authorities shall proceed sogether to reorganize (conformably to the terms of the circular of the 26th July) the municipalities and deputations which were named by those authorities to replace the dissolved assemblies, but which do not constitute a corporation in harmony with the 3rd clause of the Royal circular."
+3. The provincial governor and the military authorities shall proceed sogether to reorganize (conformably to the terms of the circular of the 26th July) the municipalities and deputhe dissolved assemblies, but which do not constitute a circular."